Walter Fitzsimon: Lord Chancellor

 He was Lord Chancellor of Ireland from 1496–98; there is some doubt as to whether he resumed the office at a later date.
 O'Flanagan states that he was a diligent Chancellor, but this did not lead him to neglect his duties as Archbishop.
 He held a synod in Dublin in 1494.
 In 1497 he granted John Alleyne, the Dean of St Patrick's Cathedral, licence to build a hospital at Kevin Street for the poor people of Dublin, who must, however, be able to satisfy the Dean that they were good Catholics of blameless life and of English origin.
 He made some efforts to revive the moribund Medieval University of Dublin (not to be confused with Trinity College, Dublin), by imposing a levy on the clergy to provide salaries for the lecturers.

 In his later years, he spent much of his time at the English Court, and despite his previous support for Lambert Simnel he seems to have enjoyed the complete trust of King Henry VII, who was not by nature or experience a trustful man.
 O'Flanagan tells the story that the King asked Fitzsimon what he thought of a recent sermon preached by one of the Royal chaplains: the Archbishop said frankly that it was unduly flattering of the King.
 The King, highly amused, replied that this was his opinion also.

 Character

+Early accounts call him a learned philosopher, and a man of gravity and commanding aspect.
 Ball describes him as a man of remarkable strength of mind and body and one of the most learned men of his time.
 O'Flanagan calls him a man of great gravity and learning.